Irieo/space-time-optimization/README.md

 ### Software requirements

-The code is known to work with PyPSA 0.26.0, pandas 2.0.3, numpy 1.26.2, vresutils 0.3.1 and gurobi 10.0.1.
-The complete list of dependencies is in the [envs/environment.yml](envs/environment.yml) file.
+The code is known to work with PyPSA 0.26.0, pandas 2.0.3, numpy 1.26.2, and gurobi 10.0.1.
+The complete list of dependencies is in the [envs/environment.yaml](envs/environment.yaml) file.

 ### License